NMR Facility Basic Training

 1. Optional read default shims (click "Start" tab >> "shims" subtab >> "read default shims" button

-5. >>"Start study" or "Continue study
+5. >>"New study" or "Continue study"

 6. Enter sample information (unnecessary if continuing study)